BenikaH/BayesBall/README.md

 *BayesGame* provides a framework with which to develop the features of a baseball game.
 Currently, however, not many features are implemented.

-The follow is what is implemented:
+Currently, the only dependencies are [NumPy](http://www.numpy.org/) and [SciPy](https://www.scipy.org/scipylib/index.html).

+To install these dependencies, use

+`pip3 install numpy`

+and

+`pip3 install scipy`

+and that's it.
+Aside from Python's [curses](https://docs.python.org/3/library/curses.html#module-curses) library, there are no other dependencies.

+To play through a toy baseball game example, simply run:

+`python3 game.py`

+If you are using Mac/Linux, play through a game with a curse-based app:

+`python app.py`

 Short Term Goals:
 ================

-[ ] have a systematic way of choosing player attributes, like strength, speed, precision, accuracy, etc.
+[ ] decide on a systematic way of choosing player attributes, like strength, speed, precision, accuracy, etc.

 [ ] determine prior probabilities for pitch/hit outcomes based on player attributes